Unit Promotion Policy Overview

 Eligible for Promotion

 Any soldiers who meets the Time in Grade, training, and the other miscellaneous requirements listed on the Ranks and Insignia page must first be approved by the S-1 Personnel Officer.
 The list of soldiers who are ready for promotion administratively must be checked for disciplinary complaints or an activity check.
-In most cases promotions to E-2 PV2, E-3 PFC, and E-4 SPC are awarded to soldiers without promotion boards or a complete service history overview.
-In short, soldiers who attend events and contribute positively to the unit will expect to be promoted.
+Promotions to E-1 Private and E-2 Private Second Class are done through the S-3 Operations (Training) Staff Section after the completion of BCT and RASP.
 Promotions to non-commissioned officer (NCO) require the solider to be in a billet which supports the promotion.
-Examples of NCO billets are; Fireteam Leader, Squad Leader, Platoon Medic, Platoon JTAC and Platoon JFO.
+Examples of NCO billets are; Fireteam Leader, Squad Leader, Platoon Medic, Platoon JTAC and Company Senior Medic.
 The policy of being in a billet which supports a promotion applies to the staff non-commissioned officer promotions as-well.
-Examples of SNCO billets are; Platoon Sergeant, Company First Sergeant, Battalion Sergeant Major and any staff section billets which command staff allows for dedicated personnel to occupy the position such as Operations NCOIC as a E-8 Master Sergeant.
+Examples of SNCO billets are; Platoon Sergeant, Company Senior JTAC, Company First Sergeant and Battalion Sergeant Major.
+Warrant Officer Candidate and Officer Candidate ranks are not considered promotions can can occur outside of a promotion ceremony.
+Lateral transitions in ranks such as E-4 Specialist to E-4 Corporal can also occur outside of promotion ceremonies.

 Personnel who are up for promotion to ranks that require a promotion board, will be reviewed by their immediate chain of command.
 Topics such as the soldiers activity, performance in game, ability to lead, manage and supervise subordinates, awards the solider has earned, training qualifications obtained and general good character will be reviewed.
 It is up to the discretion of the promotion board if an interview is conducted with the solider up for promotion.
 Once the promotion board is concluded the results are passes to the S-1 Personnel Officer to be approved and the promotion is granted.